alec-borman/High-Performance-Chat-Interface-for-LM-Studio/README.md

 **Q: What models are supported?**

-A: This application can work with any language model hosted on LM Studio that supports the chat completions endpoint.
-The provided code specifically mentions the `bartowski/Qwen2.5-Coder-32B-Instruct-GGUF/Qwen2.5-Coder-32B-Instruct-IQ2_M.gguf` and `nomic-embed-text-v1.5.Q8_0.gguf` models, but you can easily modify the `CHAT_MODEL` and `EMBEDDING_MODEL` constants to use other models.
+A: This application is optimized for the `Qwen/Qwen2.5-Coder-32B-Instruct` model, but should work with any models supported by LM Studio's chat completion API.
+You will need to modify the `CHAT_MODEL` and `EMBEDDING_MODEL_HUGGING_FACE_NAME` constants in the code to use other models.

 **Q: How do I add knowledge to the in-memory knowledge base?**

 A: The example code adds a few sample knowledge items in the `if __name__ == "__main__":` block.
-You can add more items by calling the `knowledge_db.add_item(text, embedding)` function, where `text` is the text snippet and `embedding` is the corresponding embedding (a NumPy array) generated using the `get_embeddings` function.
+You can add more items by calling the `vector_db.add_item(text)` function, where `text` is the text snippet.

 **Q: How can I improve the performance of the application?**

 A: Here are some tips for improving performance:

--   **Use a GPU:** If you have a compatible GPU, make sure `USE_GPU` is set to `True` to enable GPU acceleration.
+-  Make sure you have a compatible GPU installed and that torch is utilizing it for computation.
--   **Optimize Embeddings:** Experiment with different embedding models to find one that provides good performance for your use case.
+-   Consider a scalable database instead of the in-memory knowledge base for larger datasets.
--   **Reduce Context Size:** If the conversation history becomes very long, consider truncating it or summarizing older parts of the conversation to reduce the number of tokens sent to the model.
+-   Tune parameters for prompt generation and model interaction to speed up responses.

--   **Increase `MIN_OUTPUT_TOKENS`:** If the model is consistently generating very short responses, try increasing `MIN_OUTPUT_TOKENS` to encourage longer outputs.
+## 📞 Contact

--   **Use a Scalable Database:** For large knowledge bases, consider using a persistent database instead of the in-memory knowledge base.
+If you have any questions or need further assistance, feel free to reach out by opening an issue or submitting a pull request to the repository.